Ram Aur Shyam: Legacy

 Dilip Kumar stated in an interview "The script of Ram Aur Shyam (1967) offered me endless stimulation.
 Each scene was sharply written to highlight the contrast between the characters and their predicaments."

 According to Rediff.com, the most famous twin act in India, remains to be Dilip Kumar's turn in Ram Aur Shyam.
 The film is also included in their list of "Landmark Film of 60s".

-International DVD release

-The movie was dubbed in Russian and released as Рам и Шиам.

 Soundtrack

 Lyrics were written by Shakeel Badayuni.
+Vocals were supplied by Mohd.
+Rafi & Mahendra Kapoor for Kumar, with Lata Mangeshkar for Rehman, and Asha Bhosle for Mumtaz.